ucl-cssb/ROCC/README.md

 ```

 ### Dependencies
-Standard python dependencies are required: `numpy`, `scipy`, `matplotlib`.`yaml` is required to parse parameter files. `argparse` is required for the command line application. `TensorFlow` is required).
+Standard python dependencies are required: `numpy`, `scipy`, `matplotlib`.`yaml` is required to parse parameter files.  `TensorFlow` is required).
 Instructions for installing 'TensorFlow' can be found here:
  https://www.tensorflow.org/install/

 ### User Instructions